nexorqk/rsschool-cv/cv.md

 ## About

 ### The last year I have become an interest in frontend development and have an goal to get a job in the near future.
 I prefer see the result instant during the work and frontend is ideal for that.
-I have got some hobbies.
-I’m always very busy but when I’m free I like to read books.
-I think books help me to continue my education.
+I have got some hobbies like walking and music.
+I think it helps with education.

-Краткая информация о себе (ваша цель и приоритеты, подчеркните свои сильные стороны, расскажите о своём опыте работы, если опыта работы нет, расскажите о своём стремлении учиться и узнавать новое)
-Опыт работы.
-Junior Dev может перечислить учебные проекты с указанием использованных навыков и ссылками на исходный код.

----

-I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.
-I am reliable and dependable and often seek new responsibilities within a wide range of employment areas.

----

 ## Skills